 A clear objective with refined scope

 What specifically is the intent and scope of the test?
 Is this a white or black box test, and is the purpose regression or performance?
 When determining the test objective, start at a high-level considering user context and then work down to thinking at a granular functional level.
-For example, are we only testing that a single login button was clicked or are we testing that an existing user can login to the website?
+For example, are we only testing that a single login button was clicked or are we testing that an existing user can log in to the website?
 There is certainly overlap between the two, but both are not necessarily the same test.
 Don’t hesitate to bring in more of your team at this stage to get their input; consider getting everyone together for an exercise like example mapping.
-If you botch the objective, which is really the overall point of the test, then all the work related to that test case that comes afterwards is a waste of time.
-So, you know, try not to do that.
+If you botch the objective, which is really the overall point of the test, then all the work related to that test case that comes afterward is a waste of time.

 Obvious and meaningful pass/fail verifications